sparkfun/SparkFun_Qwiic_Universal_Auto-Detect/examples/docs/ex_08_Thing_Plus_C_ThingSpeak.md

 * Configuring the WiFi SSID and password through the menu system
 * Configuring the sensor settings through the menu
 * Publishing the sensor readings to ThingSpeak
-* Writing the settings to microSD card using SdFat
+* Writing the settings to EEPROM
-* Reading the settings back from microSD card and applying them
+* Reading the settings back from EEPROM

 This example is very similar to [Example7](ex_06_Thing_Plus_C_Logger.md).
 Please see the Example 1, 6 and 7 documentation for a full walk-through of the code.